blakeshelley10/CampUs/Sprint3.md

 - Created 4 event unit tests to test the 4 normal CRUD operations for events (Create, Read, Update, Delete).
 These test functions directly test the controller functions using a test database and no routing.
 In order to simulate a http response writer and http request, they make use of golang's "httptest" package to create a response recorder and test request.
 Then, they call the controller function and use JSON decoding and control logic to check for discrepancies in the expected and returned data.
 They call the function t.Errorf (from the golang "testing" package) to report failed tests to the user.

 ### File Upload Tests
+- Created a mock HTML file ([image-test.html](https://github.com/blakeshelley10/CampUs/blob/096f22e09e990107064a34ca251095d3ae6f532d/api/app/image-test.html)) which is used to test whether the user profile picture is able to be uploaded to the server.
+The HTML page generates an upload button where it can take in a picture and send the backend that picture in the form of a multipart data.
+The backend will run the UploadUserPFP route and if the picture is uploaded to the server under the correct folders, then the route works.

 ## Backend API Documentation: